 By default, every session starts with the default question type set to Multiple Choice.
 You can change the question type by clicking the drop-down menu on the polling toolbar and choosing the desired question type from the list.

 Students are able to select a single letter response A-E. While students can only select one response, you can select multiple responses as correct when grading.

 Short Answer allows you to pose open-ended questions.
 Students using Reef can respond with up to 140 characters, including punctuation and most symbols.
 Students responding with iClicker 2 remotes are limited to the device maximum of 16 characters.

 Numeric type are open-ended questions that are just numeric values.
 Responses can include up to 8 digits plus decimal point.
 Students using the native apps have a simple, number keypad for quick entry.
 Numeric response supports scientific notation and exponents.
-Entries are bucketed by value; for example, 5000, 5000.00, and 5E3 would bucket together–but you can also identify a "best response" to mark as correct that was not submitted by any student.
+Entries are bucketed by value–for example, 5000, 5000.00, and 5E3 would bucket together–but you can also identify a "best response" to mark as correct that was not submitted by any student.

 This question type allows instructors to ask questions simply by sending an image to students.
 Students answer the questions by clicking, or tapping, the correct location on the image using their laptops or smart devices.
 Target questions are ideal in disciplines where visual understanding is required including medical, engineering, geography, and more.
 Students must be using Reef on a mobile device or laptop to participate as this question type is not available for use with iClicker remotes.